Elite50/slate/source/includes/_profile-object.md

  | EmailContact | The contact type of the email address
  | EmailUsable | Whether or not the email is usable
-Ethnicities | Ethnicity | The ethnicity of the profile ExternalIDs | ExternalID | The value of the external ID
+Ethnicities | Ethnicity | The ethnicity of the profile EventAttendances | EventAttendanceOrganization | The Organization who threw the event this profile attended
+ | EventAttendanceWhen | The date and time that the profile attended the event
+ | EventAttendanceParent | A reference to a parent interaction for this event attendance, such as an event registration
+ | EventAttendanceType | The type of event attended
+ | EventAttendanceCollector | The user who collected this event attendance record
+ | EventAttendanceEventName | The name of the event attended
+ExternalIDs | ExternalID | The value of the external ID
  | ExternalIDType | The type of the external ID
-Genders | Gender | The gender of the profile Households | HeadOfHousehold | A flag indicating whether the profile is the head of the household Images | Image | A URL to a photo of the profile Incomes | Income | The annual income of the profile Interests | Interest | The name of an interest that the profile has been tagged with
+Genders | Gender | The gender of the profile Households | HeadOfHousehold | A flag indicating whether the profile is the head of the household
+ | HouseholdID | The ID of the household this profile belongs to
+Images | Image | A URL to a photo of the profile Incomes | Income | The annual income of the profile Interests | Interest | The name of an interest that the profile has been tagged with